GET THE BEST DRIVEWAY SEALER TO PROTECT YOUR INVESTMENT

 Having the right amount of blacktop sealer on hand for your sealcoating job is crucial.
 You always want to finish the asphalt sealcoat in one go, and not run out part way through.

-After all, once you’ve done all the prep work of cleaning and asphalt crack fill you do not want to have to stop and wait to get more asphalt sealer!
+The last thing you want is to stop and wait to get more asphalt sealer!
 This could affect how seamless the sealcoat looks, and you could end up with 2 different colors of black.

 So how do you get the right amount of sealer?
 Read our easy-to-follow guide below.